iOS Emulation for PhoneGap Using Chrome

 - Easier to distribute tasks

 So in a recent release of Chrome, I was quite happy to see device emulation added to the developers console.
-Specifically iPhone and iPad emulation.
+Specifically an iPad and iPhone emulator.

 iOS devices get grouped as follows: